Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Randomization distribution of the logrank statistic

 \begin{theorem} Under Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} and the null hypothesis $H_0$ in \eqref{eq:H0}, and conditioning on all the potential event times $\bm{T}(1)$ and $\bm{T}(0)$, the observed-expected difference $L$ in \eqref{eq:L_U} has mean 0, i.e., $\E\{ L \mid \bm{T}(1), \bm{T}(0)\} = 0$, and it has variance

 \end{theorem}

-From Theorem \ref{thm:mean_var_L}, conditional on the potential event times, $U$ in \eqref{eq:L_U} is an unbiased variance estimator for the observed-expected difference $L$, and thus the statistic $\LR$ in \eqref{eq:logrank_randomization} is indeed a standardization of $L$.
+From Theorem \ref{thm:mean_var_L}, conditional on the potential event times, $U$ in \eqref{eq:L_U} is an unbiased variance estimator for $L$, and thus $\LR$ in \eqref{eq:logrank_randomization} is indeed a standardization of $L$.
 This is similar to the superpopulation setting that conditions on the treatment assignments.
 Below we further make a connection between the variance formula of $L$ in \eqref{eq:var_L_finite} and its asymptotic variance formula under the superpopulation inference.
 Recall that $F(\cdot)$ is the empirical survival distribution for the control potential event times $\{T_i(0): 1\le i \le n \}$, and $\Lambda(\cdot)$ is the corresponding integrated hazard function.
-Ignoring the terms of order $n_k^{-1}$ in \eqref{eq:var_L_finite}, we can simplify the variance formula as follows:
+Ignoring the terms of order $n_k^{-1}$, we can simplify the variance formula in \eqref{eq:var_L_finite} as:

-which has the same form as the asymptotic variance of $L$ under the superpopulation inference except that the distribution $F$ is replaced by the population distribution of the potential event times.
+which has the same form as the asymptotic variance of $L$ under usual superpopulation inference, except that the distribution $F$ is replaced by the population distribution of the potential event times.
 Therefore, we can view the variance formula \eqref{eq:var_L_finite} as a finite population analogue of the superpopulation variance formula.
-However, we emphasize that the former is for the variance of $\LR$ given the potential event times, while the latter is for the variance of $\LR$ given the treatment assignments.
+Importantly, the former is for the variance of $\LR$ given the potential event times, while the latter is for the variance of $\LR$ given the treatment assignments.